number571/go-peer/README.md

 * Hidden Lake: [github.com/number571/hidden-lake](https://github.com/number571/hidden-lake "HL");
 * Hidden Email Service: [github.com/number571/hes](https://github.com/number571/hes "HES");

-## Need TODO

-At the moment, the framework is able to recreate the five stage of anonymity, but is not suitable for the seven.
-This is due to the two pitfalls of the seven stage of anonymity that need to be corrected.
-The list is as follows:
-1. Request time.
-You need to implement a simulation of packet generation time, either on a request-based or routing-response basis.
-2. The period of states.
-This problem should be solved dynamically by the user and based on the framework it is quite impossible to fix the vulnerability.

 ## Specifications of go-peer

 1. Prefix 's'/'S' - structure type